nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="MENU MACROS"></a>MENU MACROS

-In order to use menu resources first include a resource of type RT_MENU into resource tree.
+In order to use *MENU* resources first include a resource of type RT_MENU into resource tree.
 Then use following *MENU* macro to define your menu.

 ```
 ; Menu macro generates special format required by MENU resources.